Born of Smoke

 Oklahoma Joe’s Kansas City Bar-B-Que earned local, regional, national, and even international attention for the quality of its barbecue and the uniqueness of its original gas station location.
 It has been featured in The New York Times, The Wall Street Journal, The Washington Post, USA Today, The Denver Post, The Chicago Sun-Times, Vanity Fair, numerous airline magazines, local magazines, and The Kansas City Star.

-In 2009, Anthony Bourdain named Oklahoma Joe’s as one of “Thirteen Places to Eat Before You Die” in an article for Men’s Health magazine.
+In 2009, Anthony Bourdain named Joe’s in Kansas City as one of “Thirteen Places to Eat Before You Die” in an article for Men’s Health magazine.

 Oklahoma Joe’s Kansas City Bar-B-Que has been the Zagat #1 Rated barbecue restaurant in Kansas City every year since 2004.
 Zagat also named Joe's famous sandwich, the Z-Man, the Best Sandwich in Kansas in its "50 States, 50 Sandwiches List".
 In 2013, The Daily Meal website and USA Today both named Oklahoma Joe’s Kansas City's ribs "America's Best Ribs".